Choumiko/SmartTrains/README.md

 ***
 Changelog
 ---
+2.0.6

+ - fixed error when opening the settings

 2.0.5

  - fixed error when removing a mod that added items that could be used as fuel